Cougar: Interactions with other predators

 Aside from humans, no species preys upon mature cougars in the wild, although conflicts with other predators or scavengers occur.
-Of the large predators in Yellowstone National Park – the grizzly bear, the black bear, the gray wolf, and the cougar – the massive grizzly bear appears dominant, often (but not always) able to drive a gray wolf pack, an American black bear, and a cougar off their kills.
+Of the large predators in Yellowstone National Park – the grizzly and black bears, gray wolf and cougar – the massive grizzly bear appears dominant, often (though not always) able to drive a gray wolf pack, black bear or cougar off their kills.
 One study found that grizzlies and American black bears visited 24% of cougar kills in Yellowstone and Glacier National Parks, usurping 10% of carcasses.
-Bears gained up to 113% and cougars lost up to 26% of their respective daily energy requirements from these encounters.
-In Colorado and California, American black bears were found to visit 48% and 77% of kills, respectively.
-In general, cougars are subordinate to American black bears when it comes to kills and when bears are most active, the cats take prey more frequently and spend less time feeding on each kill.
-Unlike several subordinate predators from other ecosystems, cougars do not appear to take advantage of spatial or temporal refuges to avoid their competitors.
+Bears gained up to 113%, and cougars lost up to 26% of their daily energy requirements from these encounters.

+In Colorado and California, black bears were found to visit 48% and 77% of kills, respectively.
+In general, cougars are subordinate to black bears when it comes to kills, and when bears are most active, the cats take prey more frequently and spend less time feeding on each kill.
+Unlike several subordinate predators from other ecosystems, cougars do not appear to exploit spatial or temporal refuges to avoid competitors.

 The gray wolf and the cougar compete more directly for prey, mostly in winter.
 Packs of wolves can steal cougars' kills, and there are some documented cases of cougars being killed by them.
 One report describes a large pack of seven to 11 wolves killing a female cougar and her kittens, while in nearby Sun Valley, Idaho, a 2-year-old male cougar was found dead, apparently killed by a wolf pack.
 Conversely, one-to-one confrontations tend to be dominated by the cat, and there are various documented accounts where wolves have been ambushed and killed, including adult male specimens.
 Wolves more broadly affect cougar population dynamics and distribution by dominating territory and prey opportunities, and disrupting the feline's behavior.
 Preliminary research in Yellowstone, for instance, has shown displacement of the cougar by wolves.

-One researcher in Oregon noted: "When there is a pack around, cougars are not comfortable around their kills or raising kittens [...]
+One researcher in Oregon noted: "When there is a pack around, cougars are not comfortable around their kills or raising kittens ...
 A lot of times a big cougar will kill a wolf, but the pack phenomenon changes the table."
 Both species are capable of killing mid-sized predators, such as bobcats, Canada lynxes, wolverines and coyotes, and tend to suppress their numbers.
 Although cougars can kill coyotes, the latter have been documented attempting to prey on cougar cubs.

-In the southern portion of its range, the cougar and jaguar share overlapping territory.
+The cougar and jaguar share overlapping territory in the southern portion of its range.
 The jaguar tends to take the larger prey where ranges overlap, reducing both the cougar's potential size and the likelihood of direct competition between the two cats.
 Cougars appear better than jaguars at exploiting a broader prey niche and smaller prey.